AdvancedResearchComputing/examples/gurobi/12.0.1/serial/README.md

 ----------------------
 To run code.

-We use the Gurobi command line.
+We use the command line.

 First we determine the value of $GUROBI_HOME, according to: